bcgov/SDPR_Case_Management_SuiteCRM/openshift/README.md

 <br />
 **Note 2:** The `DB_USER` and `DB_NAME` variables should match `mariadb-galera.db.user` and `mariadb-galera.db.name` in the HELM chart `values.yaml` file.
 Also, the `DB_HOST` variable should match the name of the MariaDB Galera Cluster service in the Openshift project.
 The name of the service is in the format `<chart name>-mariadb-galera`.

-Run the following command to create the components requiered for the HELM deployment:
+Run the following command to create the components required for the HELM/ArgoCD deployment:

 ```bash
 oc process -f ./openshift/pre-deployment-template.yaml --param-file=./openshift/pre-deployment-envs.env | oc create -n <licence plate>-<namespace> -f -